infinum/dotnet-handbook/Project organization/Project structure.md

 #### Test projects

 Regardless of the test framework, we try to keep a simple test project structure.
 For each app project, we create additional test projects.
 We use simple naming strategies for the projects, only adding the suffix ".Test" for the test project.
-For example:

-Example.API would be Example.API.Test
+For example, Example.API would be Example.API.Test

 You can find more information about app testing in the Testing section of the handbook.